qalle2/binary-diff/README.md

 # binary-diff
 Find differences in two binary files.
 More intelligent than the Windows `fc` utility.
-Slow and needs a lot of memory, though.
+Very slow and needs a lot of memory, though.

 ## Syntax
 *options* *input_files*

 ### *options*
 * `-m` *length*, `--minimum-match-length` *length*
-  * Only look for matches of at least *length*.
+  * Only look for matches of at least *length* bytes.
+  * The larger the value, the faster the program will run, but the fewer matches will be found.
   * Minimum/default: 1.
   * Maximum: unlimited.
 * `-q`, `--quiet`